Apr 18, 2018

 If you are interested, I can readily point 3 loans right now that have great repayment rate - 100% - and can really use any funds that you can provide.

-Dancan Mongare, Ahadi, Laurie, Salihu Arimiyawu Sariki, Endang Rusmiati, Fitri Fauziyah, Christian Golo, Alex Tsuma, Kusi Obodum, Daniel Simiyu, Julie, Mimin Munawaroh, Joost and Darius Mukabwa like this.
+Dancan Mongare, Ahadi, Laurie, Salihu Arimiyawu Sariki, Endang Rusmiati, Fitri Fauziyah, Christian Golo, Alex Tsuma, Kusi Obodum, Daniel Simiyu, Julie, Mimin Munawaroh, Joost, Darius Mukabwa and Sarah Owusua like this.

 Apr 20, 2018

 I am a beneficiary of the Zidisha loans and my life has completely made a 180 degrees turn!

 I started with a low amount of Zidisha loans which has been helping me expand a little at a time. my family's cohesion is pegged on my business which has heavily relied on Zidisha lending.

 As we speak, am on a totally another level than I would have imagined 5 years ago.

 My take is that the little amount that Zidisha charges at 5% is merely enough to run the day to day activities of this great organization called ZIDISHA!